In life he was Bi-Han, the Elder Sub-Zero.

 He completed many missions, some of them required him to kill people which he did with no remorse or mercy.
 He would be hired by Quan-Chi, a sorcerer, to acquire Shinnok's sacred amulet for him, an item the sorcerer could not obtain himself.
-Unknown to Sub-Zero is that Quan Chi also also hired Scorpion from a rival ninja clan to accomplish the same task.
-The two ninjas were both equally skilled and fought over their prize, Sub-Zero won by freezing Scorpion and shattering him.
-Sub-Zero was puzzled by Quan Chi's actions and he demanded answers upon delivering the amulet.
-Quan Chi insisted that he only wanted to ensure the retrieval of the item should Sub-Zero fail.
+Unknown to Bi-Han is that Quan Chi also also hired Scorpion from a rival ninja clan to accomplish the same task.
+The two ninjas were both equally skilled and fought over their prize, Bi-Han defeated Scorpion and ripped his head off.
+Bi-Han was puzzled by Quan Chi's actions and he demanded answers upon delivering the amulet.
+Quan Chi insisted that he only wanted to ensure the retrieval of the item should Bi-Han fail.
 As payment, Quan Chi delivered the bones of Scorpion's clan.

-Sub-Zero was later hired to assassinate Shang Tsung, the host of the Mortal Kombat tournament.
-Sub-Zero then participated in the tournament in order to get close to him, but was engaged in battle with Scorpion whom was now a hell-spawned specter and was burned to the bone.
-Sub-Zero's tainted soul went into the Netherrealm where it would be changed forever, as the seed of evil Quan Chi and Raiden had seen would be given the chance to grow.
+Bi-Han was later hired to assassinate Shang Tsung, the host of the Mortal Kombat tournament.
+He then participated in the tournament in order to get close to him, but was engaged in battle with Scorpion whom was now a hell-spawned specter and killed him.
+Bi-Han's tainted soul went into the Netherrealm where it would be changed forever, as the seed of evil Quan Chi and Raiden had seen would be given the chance to grow.
+Bi-Han, once known as the Elder Sub-Zero would now become the dark wraith known only as Noob Saibot.

 Noob's MK9 arcade ending reads as follows: